Sniperkaos/SFIllegalActivities/README.md

 # Where can I go to suggest new additions?
-A: Either create a pull request, or go to my discord at https://discord.gg/R4TPSvs2ZP.
+A: Either create a pull request, or shoot me a DM.
+My discord "key" thing is sniperkaos, just let me know you're talking to me about the plugin.